-The Notice of meeting, proxy statement and proxy card are available at http://www.astproxyportal.com/ast/15417/

-🌹 Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet. 🔻

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2, 3, 4 AND 5.
-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN VELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
-Election of Directors: 2.
-Approve the Amended and Restated 2007 Equity Incentive Plan; FORALINOMNESS NOMINEES: John F, Growley Margaret G, McGlynn, R.Ph.
-Michael G, Raab Glenn P, Sblendorio 3 Approve the issuance of shares of the Company's common stock in connection with a specific milestone payment that may become payable to the former Scioderm stockholders, in accordance with the Marketplace Rules of the NASDAQ Stock Market, LLG; FOR ALL EXCEPT (See Instructions below) Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016; Approve, on an advisory basis, the Company's executive compensation INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark: "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the addiress on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered names; on the account may not be submitted via this method.
-Signature of Studential Coate: Signature of Sto-deholder
+TELEPHONE - Call toll-free 1-800-PROXIES (1-800-776-9437) in the Linded States or 1-718-921-8500 from foreign countries from any touch-tone telephone and follow the instructions.
+Have card available when you call and use the Company No Account Number shown on your proxy card. your proxy lumber and Vote online/phone until 11:59 PM EST the day before the e meeting.
+COMPANY NUMBER MAIL - Sign, date and mail your proxy card in the provided as soon as possible.
+IN PERSON - You may vote your shares in person by ACCOUNT NUMBER the Annual Meeting.
+GO GREEN - e-Consent makes it easy to go paper e-Consent, you can quickly access your proxy material, and other eligible documents online, while reducing co and paper waste.
+Enroll today via www.amstock.com to e access. statements osts, clutter enjoy on line NET AVAILABILITY OF PROXY MATERIAL proxy statement and proxy card are available at vw.astproxyportal.com/ast/15417/ Please detach along perforated line and mail in n the envelope provided IF you are not voting via telephone or the Internet.
+20433030300000000000 9 0 b 0 9 L b TE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2, Q, 4 AND 5.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENGLO OSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 .
+Election of Directors: Approve the Amended and Restated 2007 Equity Incentive Plan; FORALL NORMBES John F. Growley Margaret G. McGlynn, R.Ph.
+WITHOUT AUTHORY FORALL NORMBES G. Glenn P. Shiendorio 3 Approve the issuance of shares of the Company's common stock in connection with a specific milestone payment that may become payable to the former Scioderm stockholders, in accordance with the Marketplace Rules of the NASDAQ Stock Market, LLC; FOR ALL EXCEPT (See restructions below) Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016; Approve, on an advisory basis, the Company's executive compensation ISTRUCTIONS; To without authority to vote for any individual noninee(g), mark FOR ALL E and fill in the circle neat to each nominee you wish to without, as shown her